wdchris/capital-caller/README.md

 # Capital Caller

 This project is a simulation of a capital call within an investment environment.
+To use, head into the Capital Call app and then hit _new call_ on the top menu.
+Here you can add some data.
+The dashboard will then reflect any changes you've made.

 ## Getting started